 - Scholarships: International entrance awards and program-level scholarships

-- Admission requirements: Secondary/previous degree transcripts, English proficiency, course-specific requirements, application fee (CAD 80/INR 5064), and enrolment deposit.
+- Admission requirements: Secondary/previous degree transcripts, English proficiency, course-specific requirements, application fee (CAD 80/INR 5064), and enrollment deposit.

 | Program | Tuition Fees |